jrandj/redhat/README.md

                 path: /tmp/{{ fileName }}.txt
         ```

+	* When referencing a variable and the `{` character is the first character in the line, the reference must be enclosed in quotes.

 1. Facts

     * Facts provide certain information about a given target host.
 They are automatically discovered by Ansible when it reaches out to a host.
 Facts can be disabled and can be cached for use in playbook executions.